Puritans: Puritans in North America

 Interior of the Old Ship Church, a Puritan meetinghouse in Hingham, Massachusetts.
 Puritans were Calvinists, so their churches were unadorned and plain.

 Some Puritans left for New England, particularly from 1629 to 1640 (Charles I's Personal Rule), supporting the founding of the Massachusetts Bay Colony and other settlements among the northern colonies.
 The large-scale Puritan migration to New England ceased by 1641, with around 21,000 persons having moved across the Atlantic.
-This English-speaking population in the United States was not descended from all of the original colonists, since many returned to England shortly after arriving on the continent, but it produced more than 16 million descendants.
-This so-called "Great Migration" is not so named because of sheer numbers, which were much less than the number of English citizens who immigrated to Virginia and the Caribbean during this time, many as indentured servants.
+This English-speaking population in the United States was not descended from all of the original colonists, since many of them returned to England shortly after arriving on the continent, but it produced more than 16 million descendants.
+This so-called "Great Migration" is not so-named because of sheer numbers, which were much less than the number of English citizens who immigrated to Virginia and the Caribbean during this time, many as indentured servants.
 The rapid growth of the New England colonies (around 700,000 by 1790) was almost entirely due to the high birth rate and lower death rate per year.
 They had formed families more rapidly than did the southern colonies.